shakhscode/Customer-KYC-data-validation-with-SQL/README.md

 #### [1.
 Problem Statement](#1-problem-statement-1)
 #### [2.
 Manual Data Validation and Cleaning](#2-manual-data-validation-and-cleaning-1)
 #### [3.
 Auto Validation by Triggers](#3-auto-validation-by-triggers-1)
+***

 ### 1. Problem Statement

-Following is a snapshot of the relational data send to a database from a user website.
+Following is a snapshot of the relational data ingested to a  database.
 This is the KYC data of the customers of a online credit agency.

 Most of the fields are directly entered by the customers during login and some other fields are system generated.
 Before analyzing the data it is important to make sure that data is correct.